Campaign for Fiscal Equity

 The formula (created in response to the CFE case) distributes aid based on student need and accounts for the ability of the school district or city to raise money from local property taxes.
 It was intended to close the spending gap between districts and create an equitable education system for all students.

-- In 1993 a group of parents from New York City, led by Robert Jackson, formed the Campaign for Fiscal Equity (CFE) and sued New York State for failing to provide students with the quality education that is their right under the New York State Constitution.
+- 1993: A group of parents from New York City launched the Campaign for Fiscal Equity (CFE), which sued New York State for failing to provide students with the quality education that is their right under the New York State Constitution.

-- Thirteen years later, after multiple appeals and delays by the state courts at every level, the New York State Court of Appeals, the state’s highest court, ruled that the state was failing to provide students with the classroom resources necessary to receive the “sound basic education” or “meaningful high school education” that is their constitutional right.
+- 2006: The New York State Court of Appeals ruled that the state was failing to provide students with the classroom resources necessary to receive the “sound basic education.”

 Small Cities Lawsuit

-- In November, 2014, New York Supreme Court ruled in a follow-up lawsuit involving eight small cities can move forward.
+- 2015: A follow-up lawsuit involving eight small cities called Maisto v.
+State of New York, aka the Small Cities Lawsuit, was heard in court in Albany.
 The case involves: Niagara Falls, Jamestown, Utica, Kingston, Port Jervis, Poughkeepsie, Newburgh and Mount Vernon.
-Known as the Small Cities Lawsuit was heard in court in Albany from January to March in 2015.
 The districts are now awaiting a verdict.